pomdtr/smallweb-website/docs/guides/env.md

 > [!WARNING] This feature is recommended only for advanced users.

 Smallweb delegates encryption to [SOPS](https://github.com/getsops/sops).
-Encrypted secrets are stored in a `secrets.enc.env` file at the root of your app dir.
+Encrypted secrets are stored in a `secrets.enc.env` file at the root of your app dir (you can also use `secrets.env`).

 Smallweb will automatically decrypt the file using your private ssh key (`~/.ssh/id_ed25519` by default) and inject the secrets as environment variables into your app at runtime.